 Technical Reports: Home

-Technical reports are "works that describe the progress or results of scientific or technical research and development," usually produced in response to a specific request or research need, which serve as a report of accountability to the funding organization.
-Technical reports usually fall into two categories: government sponsored research reports and privately funded research reports.
+Technical reports are works that describe the progress or results of scientific or technical research and development.
+Technical reports usually fall into two categories: government sponsored and privately funded research reports.
 Both categories may include national or international reports by university departments, institutes, private industry, or government agencies and laboratories.

 To determine if we have a particular technical report, begin by searching the UB Libraries' Catalog.
 Technical reports are cataloged either individually or serially (meaning that there is a single serial record describing the series as a whole with detailed volume holdings information noted telling you exactly which volumes, or paper numbers, we own).

 If a report is not listed in the Catalog, it does not mean we do not own it.
 Other tools that can be used to identify and locate technical reports include a number of electronic databases and print indexes, including the NTIS Database (see sidebar).

 If we do not own a report, you may fill out an Delivery+ request for it and we will try to obtain a copy of it from another library.